Wet Leg tease new music in new clip: "We're so back!"

 Loading audio...

-Wet Leg have teased their return this week.
+Wet Leg have teased their return this week and shared a snipped of new music.

 The Isle of Wight rockers - comprised of Rhian Teasdale, Hester Chambers, Henry Holmes, Josh Mobaraki and Ellis Durand - took to Instagram to share a photo of themselves posing with a ghoulish figure, alongside the caption: "we’re so back: wetlegband.com".